 There are two ways to use ProxiTok.
 Firstly, because ProxiTok is open source and the source code is available, one can install ProxiTok on his or her own server and run an instance.
 In theory, this is the most privacy-friendly way to use ProxiTok because it does not involve any third party.
 You can find install instructions here.

 However, most people do not have the skill or inclination to run their own ProxiTok instance.
 People who do not want to run their own ProxiTok instances can instead use a public instance.
-As of May 14, 2022, there are two public instances listed on the ProxiTok GitHub page:
+As of May 14, 2022, there are two public instances listed on the ProxiTok GitHub page.
+(July 31, 2023 Update: See up-to-date list of working instances.)

 Automatically Turn TikTok Links Into ProxiTok Links